Terms of Business

 Where there is a material change to the document, we will provide an updated agreement to you.

 From time to time it may be necessary to amend the terms set out in this agreement where it is not necessary to issue a new agreement.
-If this is the case we will update our terms of business which is available online www.carpenterboxfa.com/terms-of-business with details of the changes at least 28 business days prior.
+If this is the case we will update our terms of business which are available online www.carpenterboxfa.com/terms-of-business with details of the changes at least 28 business days prior.
+Any significant changes that will affect existing clients will be notified in advance.

 Carpenter Box Financial Advisers is authorised and regulated by the Financial Conduct Authority (FCA), 12 Endeavour Square, Stratford, London, E20 1JN. www.fca.org.uk.
 Our firm reference number is 489484.